 Seamlessly insert schema.org and Open Graph microdata into WordPress.

 Configure the default page type and metadata and for the homepage.
 By clicking Settings / Seamless Schema in the admin page.
 This is optional since WordPress' values (page title, description and header image) are used by default.
+You can also set the Twitter username of your website for the Twitter site cards from here.

 If you have Polylang installed, you can set per-language settings.